-- 3.13 In summary, the relevant built heritage considerations in the determination of this application for minor internal refurbishment works are potential direct impacts on the significance of the designated heritage asset and listed building Heals Building (Grade II). - 3.14 A proportionate description of the baseline conditions in relation to this identified heritage asset has been undertaken, including a description of its heritage significance and also any contribution made by the area of proposed change within the Site to that significance.
-This work has been undertaken in accordance with best practice guidance and advice as established by DCMS and Historic England, and meets the requirements of paragraphs 194-195 of the NPPF. - 3.15 It is our further assessment that that the proposed scheme of initial works (Phase 1A) for these two modernised reception areas within this larger listed building complex would overall conserve this designated heritage asset, and also sustain its significance.
-No harm to heritage significance would arise, and this further roll out of the Applicant's envisioned high quality refurbishment would help to optimise the viable commercial use, vitality and appearance of this historic complex.
+- 3.13 In summary, the relevant built heritage considerations in the determination of this application for minor internal refurbishment works are potential direct impacts on the significance of the designated heritage asset and listed building Heals Building (Grade II\). - 3.14 A proportionate description of the baseline conditions in relation to this identified heritage asset has been undertaken, including a description of its heritage significance and also any contribution made by the area of proposed change within the Site to that significance.
+This work has been undertaken in accordance with best practice guidance and advice as established by DCMS and Historic England, and meets the requirements of paragraphs 194-195 of the NPPF. - 3.15 It is our further assessment that that the proposed scheme of works (Phase 5) for this modern office space area within this larger listed building complex would overall conserve this designated heritage asset, and also sustain its significance.
+It is important to reiterate that no historic fabric or features of the listed building would be lost or altered as part of this scheme.
+No harm to heritage significance would arise, and this further roll out of the Applicant's envisioned high-quality refurbishment would help to optimise the viable commercial use, vitality and appearance of this historic complex.